What is bladder exstrophy?

 What causes bladder exstrophy and epispadias?

 The cause of bladder exstrophy and epispadias is unknown.
 Popular theories suggest a normal structure known as the cloacal membrane might overdevelop in these babies.
 That might prevent appropriate tissue development, ingrowth, and the joining together of the supportive lower abdominal wall structure.
 Some studies show a clustering of the condition in families, suggesting that there’s an inherited factor.
-However, the chance for parents to have another child with exstrophy of the bladder is less than one percent.
+However, the chance for parents to have another child with exstrophy of the bladder is less than 1 percent.

 Bladder Exstrophy and Epispadias | Diagnosis & Treatments